• Current students

 Childcare core funding

-The scheme is administered by the Department of Childcare, Equality, Disability, Integration, and Youth and applications are made by the service providers via a dedicated website and as part of the application process financial returns must be submitted by a professional accountant.
+The scheme is administered by the Department of Children, Disability, and Equality and applications are made by the service providers via a dedicated website to obtain a core funding partner service agreement.
+Under the Core Funding Partner Service Funding Agreement, all service providers who had an active Core Funding contract during the programme year must submitFinancial Returns (currently Trial Balance at site level) The financial returns must be submitted by a professional accountant.

-Further information on the application process and the role of the professional accountant can be accessed below.
+Further information on the financial returns process and the role of the professional accountant can be accessed below.

 Jump to: